cutright/DVH-Analytics-Bokeh/README.md

 PlanUID is  MRN + PlanID (e.g., MRN = 000111222333, PlanID = 0005, then PlanUID = 0001112223330005.

 DICOM files do not explicitly contain prescriptions or treatment sites.
 This code requires that the plan name be equal to the Tx Site.
-The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [fractions] + ' x ' +
+The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [total dose] + 'Gy'.
-[fractional dose].
 This point will have to be added by the user in their planning system prior to DICOM export.
+If this point is not found, the code will assume the Rx Dose is equal to the max point dose.

 The 'DVHs' table has one row per ROI and follows this format: